wallaby-rails/wallaby-view/README.md

 end
 ```

-By using `Wallaby::View`, the lookup folder order of `admin/application#edit` action becomes:
+By using **Wallaby::View**, a template/partial for the `admin/application#edit` action will be looked up in the following folder order from top to bottom:

 - app/views/admin/application/edit
 - app/views/admin/application